 At Jacobs Berger, our attorneys have extensive experience successfully resolving divorces and their related issues of child custody, child support, alimony, and the division of assets for clients in towns across New Jersey and Morris County, including Madison, Randolph, Morristown, Denville, Dover, Morris Plains, East Hanover, Florham Park, Tewksbury, and more.

-To speak with a member of our team today in a comprehensive and confidential case assessment regarding any kind of divorce or family law matter you may be facing, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To speak with a member of our team today in a strategic planning session regarding any kind of divorce or family law matter you may be facing, please contact us online, or through our Morristown, NJ office at (973) 710-4366.